StateArchivesOfNorthCarolina/docker_dmc/README.md

 As of this version DarcMailCLI produces valid EAXS xml in a single file or multiple chunked files if the attachments are stored externally.

-As of this version DarcMailCLI can accept email accounts with in EML form.
+As of this version DarcMailCLI can accept email accounts in EML form.

 It also produces, optionally, a serialized JSON version of an EAXS